 For each foreign resource, a

 is used to declare the interfaced functions.
 For each of these

 conversion declarations are used for creating the necessary interface

 between Prolog and C.

 The functions making up the foreign resource, the automatically generated glue code, and any libraries, are compiled and linked, using the splfr tool (see The Foreign Resource Linker), to form a linked foreign resource.
-A linked foreign resource can be either static or dynamic.
+A linked foreign resource exists in two different flavors, static and dynamic.
 A static resource is simply a relocatable object file containing the foreign code.
-A dynamic resource is a shared library (‘.so’ under most UNIX dialects, ‘.dll’ under Windows), which is loaded into the Prolog executable at runtime.
+A dynamic resource is a shared library (`.so' under most UNIX dialects, `.dll' under Windows), which is loaded into the Prolog executable at runtime.

 Foreign resources can be linked into the Prolog executable either when the executable is built (pre-linked), or at runtime.
-Pre-linking can only be done using static resources.
+Pre-linking can be done using static or dynamic resources.
 Runtime-linking can only be done using dynamic resources.
 Dynamic resources can also be unlinked.

 In all cases, the declared predicates are installed by the

 If the resource was pre-linked, only the predicate

 names are bound; otherwise, runtime-linking is attempted (using